 The student view, in turn, is crucial to informing reviews, and student representatives have a key role to play in both preparing for reviews and helping address action points that come out of them.

 sparqs provides a lot of support to both the university and college sectors to help institutions and students' associations prepare for their reviews and engage students fully in the process.
 In doing so, we work very closely with the Scottish office of the university review agency QAA, and with the college review agency Education Scotland.

 This work to help institutions and students' associations with their reviews is distinct from our activity at the national level to help shape the review processes as a whole.
-You can find more about that work under "Current issues in quality" in our Supporting the Sector pages.
+You can find more about that work on our Quality arrangements webpage in our Supporting the Sector pages.